aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-media-files/picture-frame/_index.md

 ## **Use StretchOff Property**

-Using the [StretchOffsetLeft](https://reference.aspose.com/slides/nodejs-java/aspose.slides/PictureFillFormat#setStretchOffsetLeft-float-), [StretchOffsetTop](https://reference.aspose.com/slides/nodejs-java/aspose.slides/PictureFillFormat#setStretchOffsetTop--), [StretchOffsetRight](https://reference.aspose.com/slides/nodejs-java/aspose.slides/PictureFillFormat#setStretchOffsetRight--) and [StretchOffsetBottom](https://reference.aspose.com/slides/nodejs-java/aspose.slides/PictureFillFormat#setStretchOffsetBottom-float-) properties from the [PictureFillFormat](https://reference.aspose.com/slides/nodejs-java/aspose.slides/PictureFillFormat) class and [PictureFillFormat](https://reference.aspose.com/slides/nodejs-java/aspose.slides/PictureFillFormat) class, you can specify a fill rectangle.
+Using the [setStretchOffsetLeft](https://reference.aspose.com/slides/nodejs-java/aspose.slides/PictureFillFormat#setStretchOffsetLeft-float-), [setStretchOffsetTop](https://reference.aspose.com/slides/nodejs-java/aspose.slides/PictureFillFormat#setStretchOffsetTop--), [setStretchOffsetRight](https://reference.aspose.com/slides/nodejs-java/aspose.slides/PictureFillFormat#setStretchOffsetRight--) and [setStretchOffsetBottom](https://reference.aspose.com/slides/nodejs-java/aspose.slides/PictureFillFormat#setStretchOffsetBottom-float-) methods from the [PictureFillFormat](https://reference.aspose.com/slides/nodejs-java/aspose.slides/PictureFillFormat) class and [PictureFillFormat](https://reference.aspose.com/slides/nodejs-java/aspose.slides/PictureFillFormat) class, you can specify a fill rectangle.

 When stretching is specified for an image, a source rectangle is scaled to fit the specified fill rectangle.
 Each edge of the fill rectangle is defined by a percentage offset from the corresponding edge of the shape's bounding box.
 A positive percentage specifies an inset while a negative percentage specifies an outset.